 TorGuard Full Review: Total Online Anonymity

 TorGuard VPN servers spread over fifty countries with more than 3000+ servers.
-TorGuard's server network is always growing, providing customers around the world the ability to encrypt their sensitive internet data no matter where they are located.
+TorGuard's server network is always growing, providing customers around the world with the ability to encrypt their sensitive internet data no matter where they are located.

 TorGuard believes in a truly private internet experience.
 That’s why TorGuard has always been a zero-log VPN, meaning that each customer’s confidentiality is guaranteed.

 TorGuard has been commended by users for its amazing customer support and its extensive set of features that includes Stealth VPN, dedicated IPs, kill switches, and other advanced VPN features.